markashleybell/markashleybell.com/posts/helping-the-next-developer-readable-csharp-code.md

     var intVar = (myVal == 1) ?
 Convert.ToInt32(ConfigurationManager.AppSettings["Flag"])
                               : new DynamicConfiguration(myVal).GetValue();

-In the case above, it might be even clearer to rewrite the ternary expression as an if/else statement.
+In the above case, it might be even clearer to rewrite the expression as an if/else statement.

 ## Use implicitly typed variables where possible